waheedup74/message-app/README.md

 # Secure Message App

-GSecure Message App allows for secure messaging by sending encrypted messages that can only be read once by the recipient before they are automatically deleted.
+Secure Message App allows for secure messaging by sending encrypted messages that can only be read once by the recipient before they are automatically deleted.
 Messages also have a set expiration time, increasing the privacy of the communication.

 ## Table of Contents
 - [About](#about)